 This past Sunday I participated in Bold As Love magazine’s Sundays at The Sackett reading series.
 It was a lovely and uber-affirming afternoon.
 There I heard work from a writer who is new to me–Camille Goodison; heard new work from a writer I know well—Farai Chideya; and was reacquainted with Merlina, a sci fi woman if there ever was one, from the treasure trove of Liza Jessie Peterson’s characters.

 The reading series is committed to writers presenting works-in-progress—which is a call to just be yourself if I’ve ever heard one.
-This was difficult for me because it was the reading featured speculative fiction but my current novel is not speculative.
-I had to wrestle my concerns about what kind of write I am to the grown to return to this novel.
+This was difficult for me because the reading featured speculative fiction but my current novel is not speculative.
+I had to wrestle my concerns about what kind of writer I am to the ground to return to this novel.
 Those concerns are not internal, they reflect the external labels of the marketplace.
 The truth of who I am is a writer who writes across genres; I am interstitial!

 Photos from the event: